walmartdigital/k8s-101/README.md

 ## Presentation
 * [Slides](https://slides.com/chindou/kubernetes-101)

 This material is heavily inspired from [Google Cloud Platform's (GCP) Kubernetes 101 Workshop](https://github.com/GoogleCloudPlatform/kubernetes-workshops/tree/master/bundles/kubernetes-101) material.
-In many case, it is literally copied-and-pasted from the aforementioned project.
+In many case, it is literally copied-and-pasted from the above project.